Honorary Consulate of Georgia in Luxembourg

 The Village is set within the structured vineyards and rolling terrain of Kakheti, Georgia's wine region.
 From here, crews use the Ambassadori Aviation Village as their base for three free days to explore Georgia — on the ground or in the air, with optional flights to Mestia, Ambrolauri, or Kutaisi.

-Wine regionVineyards & mountainsAviation Village baseResort facilitiesOfficial opening ceremony
+Wine regionVineyards & mountainsAviation Village baseResort facilitiesWelcome by Georgian MinisterTraditional Supra

 Ambassadori Aviation Village — aerial view of the resort in Kakheti, Georgia